mdavids/rfc/content/draft-davids-forsalereg-19.md

 a "\_for-sale" indicator **SHOULD NOT** exist.
 The presence of a valid "_for-sale" TXT record **SHOULD** therefore be regarded as an indication that the domain name is for sale.

-The existence of a "\_for-sale" leaf node does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.
+The existence of a "\_for-sale" leaf node name does not obligate the holder to sell the domain name; it may have been published in error, or withdrawn later for other reasons.

 This specification does not dictate the exact use of any content values in the "\_for-sale" TXT record.